 Students who enroll full time can expect to complete the MFA in Prose degree requirements in two years.
 Part-time study is an easily accessible option, but may extend the total length of your program.

-We offer a wide range of part-time graduate assistantships that provide valuable experience in teaching, tutoring, arts administration, editing, and publishing.
-We also offer a small number of competitive full-tuition fellowships.
+We offer a wide range of part-time graduate assistantships that provide valuable experience in teaching, tutoring, and arts administration.
+We also offer a small number of competitive full-tuition fellowships in community engagement.
 Learn more about special funding opportunities for applicants entering the MFA and MA programs.

 - Students will become familiar with literary works and ideas from an author, period, genre, or specific selection of periods and genres.